Plagwitz: Traffic

 Regional trains on the Leipzig – Gera – Saalfeld line and the S1 line of the Central Germany S-Bahn stop at Leipzig-Plagwitz station.

 Tram line 3 runs through Plagwitz in a north-south direction (on Zschochersche Strasse), line 14 runs in a west-east direction along the northern boundary of the locality (Karl-Heine-Strasse).
 Both connect Plagwitz to the city center.
 The two streets mentioned are also the main arteries of private motorized transportation.
 In addition, bus line 60 connects the west of Plagwitz with Neulindenau in one direction and Kleinzschocher, the south of Schleußig and Südvorstadt in the other.
 Bus route 74 provides connections between the east of Plagwitz and Altlindenau as well as Schleußig and Südvorstadt.

 Walking and cycling path along the Karl Heine Canal, via the PI track bridge (in the background), a walking and cycling path leads from Plagwitz station to Henriettenpark.

-As part of the urban renewal measures, a whole series of new walking and cycling pathss have been created in Plagwitz.
+As part of the urban renewal measures, a whole series of new walking and cycling paths have been created in Plagwitz.
 It all started with the path along the Karl Heine Canal, which was inaugurated in 1996 after three years of preparation and construction by its godmother, then Federal Minister of the Environment, Angela Merkel.
 This measure received €3,840,000 in funding from the Land of Saxony, the Federal Government of Germany and the European Commission.
 Other tracks were created on the old railway sidings, which extend from Plagwitz station to the district like the strings of a harp.
 Some of these trails lead to newly created parks such as the Plagwitz neighbourhood park on Industriestrasse or the Henriettenpark, which is already located in the Lindenau locality.